Mortgage Stress Test: What is it and how does it work?

 Are there changes coming to the current mortgage stress test?

-We can help you prepare for your (mortgage) test.
+We can help you prepare to pass your (mortgage) test.

-• Know the current stress test rate (that's above!)
+• Know the current stress test rate (hint: look above!)

 • Work on reducing your debt (talk to us first about how changes can affect your mortgage approval)